Last Updated on May 18, 2021 by queenie mak

 Take the menu and a pen at the counter and grab a seat at the back.
 Then study the menu as there are many things to choose from.

-Or if you already know what you want, then check off the items you want and hand it menu over to the lady behind the counter.
+Or if you already know which breakfast item you want, then check off the and hand it menu over to the lady behind the counter.

 They will bring your food to you.
-And you pay them after when you are on your way out.
+And you pay on your way out.

 6. 真芳 (Zhen Fang)

-Address: No.14, Nanjing West Road, Zhongshan District, Taipei City
+Address: No.19, Section 1, Chang’an East Road, Zhongshan District, Taipei City (see map)

 The sandwich is stacked with the best ingredients: eggs, ham, lettuce, egg salad, pumpkin, peanut sauce and three slices of white bread.
 It is probably the biggest sandwich on the menu.
 So if you are super hungry, definitely get the Zhen Fang Sandwich.